Kimbatt/detria/DOCS.md

     **Important**: When using the robust tests, compiler flags for floating-point operation optimizations must be disabled (e.g. `-ffast-math` or `/fp:fast`).

+    Robust tests are not required when using integer points, so in that case these options are ignored.

 - `IndexChecks` - If enabled, then all user-provided indices are checked, and if anything is invalid (out-of-bounds or negative indices, or two consecutive duplicate indices), then an error is generated.
 If disabled, then no checks are done, so if the input has any invalid indices, then it's undefined behavior (might crash).
 - `NaNChecks` - If enabled, then all the input points are checked, and if any of the points have a NaN or infinity value, then an error is generated.